 Creamy Strawberry Chia Pudding bursting with strawberry flavor thanks to blended fresh strawberries, almond milk, and strawberry Greek yogurt.
-Sweetened with a kiss of maple syrup and vanilla, this high fiber blend makes an amazing nourishing snack or filling breakfast!
+Sweetened with a kiss of maple syrup and vanilla, this high fiber and higher protein blend makes an amazing nourishing snack or filling breakfast!

 Pretty in pink!

-Chia seeds came to fame several years ago for its oh so filling fiber content, but I love her now more than ever.
-If you're an OG reader, you may recall my higher protein vanilla chia pudding and chocolate chia pudding with Greek yogurt!
+Chia seeds may have came to fame years ago for their oh so filling fiber content, but I love 'em now more than ever.
+And just like my reader fave chocolate chia pudding with Greek yogurt, they make an insanely delish (and filling!) breakfast situation!

 And if chia seeds aren't stuck in your teeth afterwards, it didn't happen!

 - Strawberries: I developed this recipe with a whole pound container of fresh strawberries for maximum strawberry flavor in every bite.
-(Frozen doesn't result in the same texture.)
+It was clear in testing that frozen strawberries don't have the same texture, so skip those here.

-- Chia seeds: Our powerhouse main ingredient since its packed with fiber, omega-3 fatty acids, plant protein, and free radical fighting antioxidants (hello, filling breakfast).
-Make sure they haven't been sitting in your pantry forever or they won't absorb properly!
+- Chia seeds: The dietitian in me adores the high fiber, omega-3 fatty, and antioxidant nature of chia that makes this recipe all the more nourishing.
+I know from experience that chia that's been sitting in your pantry forever or they won't absorb properly, so make sure yours are fresh.
 I found in testing that whisking after 10-15 minutes before refrigerating helps reduce clumps and achieve that ideal texture.

-- Almond milk: I love the vanilla flavor of unsweetened vanilla almond milk, but use whatever milk you love!
-Coconut milk would also be amazing here.
-It took a bit of trial and error to get the amount right (I find a lot of chia puddings are too thick,) but this one is spot on with texture in my humble opinion.
+- Milk: It took a bit of trial and error to get the amount right (I find a lot of chia puddings are too thick,) but this one is spot on with texture in my humble opinion.
+Soy milk is my fave for this because it's creamy and higher in protein!

 - Greek yogurt: I loved in recipe testing the tang and satiating quality protein-packed Greek yogurt adds.
-Use strawberry for the most flavor or try vanilla.
+Use strawberry for the most flavor or try vanilla, yum!

 Let's make it!